 Atherosclerosis and Vascular Remodelling

-Our mission is to identify and gain insights from the genetic and molecular pathways involved in cardiovascular disorders, and exploit these pathways to provide better therapeutic options to eradicate cardiovascular disease.
+Our mission is to identify and gain insights from the genetic and molecular pathways involved in atherosclerotic disease, and exploit these pathways to improve therapies with the aim of eradicating atherosclerotic diseases.

 Cardiovascular Medical Devices

-Our mission is to investigate what goes wrong in the brain to result in the development of cardiovascular disease, by focusing on peptides and their receptors in autonomic centres of the brain.
+Our mission is to investigate what goes wrong in the brain to result in the development of cardiovascular disease, by focusing on the neurocircuitry within autonomic centres of the brain.

 Our mission is to detect the earliest signs of heart and blood vessel damage with a view to preventing serious complications later in life.